Elisha8120/Azure-VM-Hardening-/README.md

 Azure Virtual Machine created with a virtual network, and UFW hardening.

 ## 🧠 Overview
 This project demonstrates the Deployment and hardening of a Linux virtual machine (VM) in Microsoft Azure.
 The VM is hosted inside a Virtual Network (VNet) and configured to allow only secure access using SSH key authentication.
-Additional security measures include firewall rules (UFW), Network Security Group (NSG) configuration, and the removal of password-based login.
+Additional security measures include basic firewall rules (UFW), Network Security Group (NSG) configuration, and the removal of password-based login.

 ---